alphalon/kotlin-scripting/README.md

 This uses the same search resolution as executing a script (partial command matching applies) and opens it using the command line editor specified by either of the `VISUAL` or `EDITOR` environment variables.

-Alternatively, `ko -i <command>` leverages kscript to create a temporary project and edit the file using IntelliJ IDEA.
+Alternatively, `ko --idea <command>` leverages kscript to create a temporary project and edit the file using IntelliJ IDEA.

 ### Script conventions